UniSerj/EsportsGambling/README.md

 * Step 1.
 Enter the link under **Match Link** of **Open Bets** table.
 * Step 2.
 On Open bets detail page, you can have a view of the match ID, game, name, match info and the match time on top of the page.
 * Step 3.
 There is progress bar presenting the bet status: how much has been already bet on team 1 and team 2.
 * Step 4.
 You can make a bet on this page.
-The detail will be covered in [Make a bet] (#make a bet).
+The detail will be covered in [Make a bet](#make a bet).
 * Step 5.
 You can have a view of all the bets you’ve made at the bottom of the page.

 ## <a name="closed bets detail page"></a>Closed bets Detail page
 * Step 1.
 Enter the link under **Match Link** of **Closed Bets** table.
 * Step 2.
 On Open bets detail page, you can have a view of the match ID, game, name, match info and the match time on top of the page.
 * Step 3.
 There is progress bar presenting the bet status: how much has been already bet on team 1 and team 2.
 * Step 4.
 You can Get the balance back if you’ve won.
-The detail will be covered in [Get the balance] (#get the balance).
+The detail will be covered in [Get the balance](#get the balance).
 * Step 5.
 You can have a view of all the bets you’ve made at the bottom of the page.

 ## <a name="make a bet"></a>Make a bet